microdotblog/help.micro.blog/_posts/2017-05-16-getting-started.md

 **Next**, follow other Micro.blog users:

 * You can find users in the [Discover section](https://micro.blog/discover).
 It's a selection of some of the latest posts on Micro.blog.
-* In the [Indie Microblogging Slack](https://microblogging.slack.com/), check out the #followme channel.
-If you're not on Slack yet, you can [sign up here](https://micro.blog/slack).
 * Be sure to add your own "about me" text under Account in Micro.blog on the web.

 **Finally**, get the iPhone app: